2 Motor System With Low Suction

 All of a sudden, I do not have suction in the hose from any of the outlets.
 There is suction at the power unit - just not anywhere else in the house.
 What could be the problem?

 There are precise steps to take to find the issue.
-Please start with this troubleshooting
+To get started, please follow our Troubleshooting Flowchart to help narrow down the cause.

 Low Air Flow Overall